 Examples of expected types of activities are listed; the selection of activities will vary from year to year and not all activities in each category would necessarily be done in any one year.
 The statement in each shaded heading summarises the general expectations for contributions in each category.
-Given the nature of employment as a Research Fellow, it is expected that most activity will focus on knowledge generation, but some activity in other areas is required and will support career progression.
+Research Fellows employed on research projects will be expected to focus on Knowledge Generation, in accordance with their job description, but some activity in other areas is required and will support career progression.
+Research Fellows predominantly employed to support Education will be expected to focus on Education, again as reflected in their job description.

-Knowledge generation: Independent contributions and a clear trajectory towards excellence as an academic researcher
+Knowledge generation: Independent contributions and a clear trajectory towards excellence in knowledge generation